steveseguin/fair-competition-platform-markets-act/README.md

 ### (b) Penalties:
 Violation of any provision of this Act shall subject the Controlling Entity to:
-1. Civil penalties, including fines determined by the severity of the violation, not exceeding $1 million per violation.
+1. Civil penalties, including fines determined by the severity of the violation.
+The fines shall not exceed $100 million per violation.
+2. In cases of severe or repeated violations, fines may amount to up to 5% of the company's gross annual earnings.
-2. Mandatory divestiture of parts of their business if necessary to restore fair competition.
+3. Mandatory divestiture of parts of their business if necessary to restore fair competition.
-3. Injunctions or other equitable relief as deemed appropriate by the court.
+4. Injunctions or other equitable relief as deemed appropriate by the court.

-## Section 6: Exceptions and Exemptions
-### (a) Exceptions:
-This Act shall not apply to:
-1. **Essential Operations Exception:**
-   - **Initial Functionality Inclusion:** Products or services provided by the Controlling Entity that are necessary to use the device or platform in its intended form at the time of purchase.
-This includes components like game controllers for a gaming console or basic headphones for an MP3 player, which are required to use the device in its most basic intended form at the time of purchase.

 ## Section 6: Exceptions and Exemptions
 ### (a) Exceptions: